aquariumbio/pfish/README.md

 ### Test

 pfish can run ruby tests on Operation Types.
-Test results will be summarized on screen, with details saved to a file called (TODO)
+Test results will be summarized on screen, with details saved to a file called test_results.json located within the folder for the Operation Type under test.

 The available test commands are: